moulbn/VIdeo-Game-Recommender/README.md

 3) dowload and run the baseline_recommenders.ipynb file

-In particular, the preprocessing file computes a quantitative "score" variable, conditioned on the time a player spent on their purchased game, or the fact that they only purchased the game.
+In particular, the preprocessing computes a quantitative "score" variable, conditioned on the time a player spent on their purchased game, or the fact that they only purchased the game.